What is Electric Engine? Definition, Examples, Applications

 The electric engine or electric motor works on the principle of electromagnetic induction, Lorentz law, Flemmings law, etc. The basic principle of it is when a current-carrying conductor is placed in a magnetic field it experiences a force on it and it tends to move.

 So, basically, an electric motor has a stator part and a rotor part.
-In the case of a DC motor, the rotor part consists of an armature coil, commutator, and the stator part consists of field coils.
+In the case of a DC motor, the rotor part consists of an armature coil and commutator, and the stator part consists of field coils.
 The stator part may consist of a permanent magnet or electromagnet.
 During the operation, an electrical power supply is to be applied to the armature coil through the brush.
 Due to the interaction of armature flux and field flux, torque or force will be applied to the rotor or armature and it will start rotating.
 The direction can be determined by the Flemings left-hand rule.

 You will see that internal combustion engines are mostly used in vehicles, trucks, two-wheelers, water pumps, etc whereas the electric engine or electric motor is used in vehicles, elevators, cranes, machines, and so many machines.